Haoming02/All-in-One-Stable-Diffusion-Guide/Scripts/README.md

 ### EmptyCaption.py
 - Generate an empty `.txt` file with the same name for all non-text files in a folder

+### FlipImage.py
+- Create horizontally-flipped copies of all images in a folder

 ### Folder2Name.py
 - Insert the part after the `_` in the folder name to all text files under that folder